Davidevlops/JS-DSA/string-matching-algorithms copy.md

 * **Rabin–Karp Algorithm (Hash-Based Search)**
 * **Boyer–Moore Algorithm**

-**Naïve String Matching Algorithm** The Naïve approach is also called the Brute-Force String Matching Algorithmchecks the pattern at every position in the text.
+**Naïve String Matching Algorithm** The Naïve approach is also called the Brute-Force String Matching Algorithm.
+It operates by sliding the pattern over the text one character at a time and checking, at each position, whether the pattern matches the substring of the text beginning at that point.
+This comparison continues character by character until a mismatch occurs or the entire pattern matches.
-It’s simple but can be slow for long texts

 ### JavaScript Implementation